 Berlitz is an American language company founded in 1878 with schools around the world.
 On the recruitment section of their website, you will now find online posts, including ones for remote English instructors.

-Given the rates at some schools, when you do the math on that, the “job” might not look so attractive.
-It might suit you only if you want to do teaching as a side-gig, not a full-time job.
+Given the rates at some schools, when you do the maths on that, the “job” might not look so attractive.
+It might suit you only if you want to do teaching as a side gig, not a full-time job.

 A lot of English teachers based in the US found themselves out of work when the Chinese English tutoring market for kids collapsed in 2021 due to reforms introduced by the Chinese government.

 Be wary of people singing the praises of online teaching companies – some companies offer a referral program bonus if people recommend them to their friends.
 If someone is giving a company 100% glowing reviews and encouraging you to sign up, they might be using a referral link.

 If you want an overview of the different online teaching companies and whether or not you should work for them, onlineteachingreview.com.

 Pros of Teaching English For a Company